 - Mapfre stadium is where the Columbus Crew SC used to play and is now, as we understand it, the location for concerts and the annual Sonic Temple Art & Music Festival in May and the Breakaway Festival in September.
 Other events may happen there as well.

 - Our stand is number 220 located on the upper concourse on the southwest side of the stadium by the big screen.
 We have the largest and most profitable stand in the stadium.

-- Dress Code: Black pants or shorts (Cooks must wear pants), closed-toe shoes (no sandals), Band Shirt (Polo or T-Shirt, any shirt branded GCHS Band).
+- Dress Code: Black pants or shorts, closed-toe shoes (no sandals), Band Shirt (Polo or T-Shirt, any shirt branded GCHS Band).
 Black shoes preferred but not necessary.

 - Parking: You must have a parking pass to work each event.
 Typically, the Levy Chairperson has the passes just before events and they can be picked up at their house.
 There are not enough passes for the number of people working so carpooling is required for most workers.
 See the chairperson contact information below.

 - Directions: Mapfre stadium is located at One Black & Gold Blvd, Columbus, OH 43211.
 Typically, you take I-71 North and get off at the 17th Street Exit and follow the signs.
 Enter at the Gravel Lot Gate 1 (northeast side of stadium), Sign in with Levy personnel.
 Proceed to upper level stand 220 near the Ohio Health restrooms (Southwest corner).